 - Be wary of certain oils if you have a lung condition: Galper suggests avoiding eucalyptus, peppermint, and oregano if you have a lung condition like asthma or chronic obstructive pulmonary disease; however, frankincense, lemon, and tea tree oil should be fine.
 (Of course, talk to your doctor if you’re not sure.)

 - Don’t go in the sun when using essential oils: Citrus oils in particular, like lemon, can cause blistering if you apply them to your chest and skin and then go into the sun, Dr. Todorov says.

-Think of essential oils as a supplement to your cough-fighting treatment rather than the ultimate solution, Mack says.
+Think of essential oils as a supplement to your arsenal of cough remedies rather than the ultimate solution, Mack says.
 And, if you have a cough that persists, doesn’t seem to be improving, or even may be getting worse, it’s a good idea to see your doctor to get evaluated.
 It could be a sign of a larger underlying infection that needs treatment.

 But if your cough seems of the basic variety, and you have additional questions or concerns about using essential oils to treat it, consult an an integrative medicine specialist or an aromatherapist for expert (and great-smelling) guidance.